 Aspartic acid, which is derived from oxaloacetate, is required for the urea cycle.
 A decrease in aspartic acid production reduces ammonia disposal and leads to increased serum ammonia levels.

-The gene that encodes pyruvate carboxylase (PC) has been localized to chromosome band 11q13.4-q13.5.
+The gene that encodes pyruvate carboxylase (PC) has been localized to chromosome band 11q13.2.
 PC deficiency is inherited from parents by an autosomal recessive inheritance pattern.
 Neonatal PC deficiency is associated with a complete absence of PC messenger ribonucleic acid (mRNA) and the PC enzyme protein.
 Infantile-onset PC deficiency is associated with residual enzyme activity that is less than 2% of normal.

-Pyruvate carboxylase (PC) deficiency is a rare disorder, with an approximate incidence of 1 in 250,000 births.
+Pyruvate carboxylase (PC) deficiency is a rare disorder, with an estimated global incidence of 1 in 250,000 births.[7]
 Infantile-onset type A PC deficiency is more common in the United States.
-An increased incidence has been documented among certain populations, most notably native North Americans who speak the Algonquin dialect.
+An increased incidence has been documented among certain populations, most notably native North Americans who speak the Algonquin dialect.[8]
 A founder effect has been postulated.

 The neonatal onset type B pyruvate carboxylase deficiency has a greater incidence in France, although it has been described in Canada, Egypt, and Saudi Arabia.